ratulparui/TCL_Scripting/README.md

                 Before file normalize = ~/Desktop/Vsdflow
 		After file normalize = home/VsdUser/Desktop/Vsdflow
-  So, the file normalize command expands the reference path to a absolute path
+  So, the file normalize command expands the reference path to a absolute path After the execution of the while loop, we get all the file paths assigned to the respective variables.
 <a name="sub-subsection-216"></a>
 #### TCL_D2_SK1 L6 - Variable Creation DEMO using TCL